 You get more done in half (or less) the time you would with steady-state, moderate or low-intensity cardio.
 You burn far more calories over the following 48 hours than you would after steady-state cardio.
 It has no downside, including being too difficult for a beginner.

-At Exercise.com our #1 goal is to help users accomplish their fitness goals.
+At Exercise.com our goal is to help users accomplish their fitness goals.
 With over 950 million pounds logged within the community, we are a fitness community that loves working out and making workouts fun.
+Sign up for a PRO membership to join our community and to get one step closer to reaching your health and fitness goals.
+Go PRO now.